Overseas Visiting Scholars Program

 In addition, the KU International Affairs (KUIA) office charges separate fees for non-immigrant visa services.
 These fees cover the average professional time involved in initial J-1 processing and support ($207) or the processing and support for a J-1 program extension ($103).
 The law school has no authority to negotiate or waive these separate fees, which are imposed and collected directly by KUIA.

 Prospective visiting scholars must arrange their own funding.
 Presently, and for the foreseeable future, no funds exist to cover expenses incurred by the visiting scholar, nor to pay a stipend.
 However, the law school, like the rest of the university, welcomes Fulbright Scholars and waives tuition and fees for Fulbright Scholars.

 Previous Visiting Scholars

-In previous years, KU Law has welcomed visiting scholars from countries including China, Germany, India, Pakistan, Turkey, and United Arab Emirates.
+In previous years, KU Law has welcomed visiting scholars from countries including China, Germany, India, Pakistan, Turkey, United Arab Emirates and the United Kingdom.